Iraq flag

-The postal code for Al-Hindiya is 56 in Karbala, Iraq.
-The table below lists ZIP codes and postcodes for places within Al-Hindiya.
+The Postal Codes (الرموز البريدية) for Al-Hindiya is 56 in Karbala, Karbala, Iraq.
+The table below lists Postal Codes and postcodes for places within Al-Hindiya.

 Postal Codes for Places in Al-Hindiya